DolicaAkelloEgwel/github-workshop/slides.md

 Now let's create a simple text file and add two lines of text to it.
 This will cause a change to appear in GitHub Desktop.

-1. On the top-level menu go to Repository > Show in Explorer / Finder
+1. On the top-level menu go to Repository > Show in Explorer / Finder.
-2. Create a text file and add two lines of random text to it
+2. Create a text file and add two lines of random text to it.

 If you're on Mac you can use `touch a-text-file` to create an empty file.
 Then `echo "blahblahblah" >> a-text-file` should add something to the file.
 Do that a second time and you'll have a file with two lines of text in it.